-EnACT examines .public policy and politics as a means of social change.
+EnACT examines public policy and politics as a means of social change.
 Students investigate the politics surrounding an issue on a grand scale, and formulate a solution that addresses the problem accordingly.
 By following the Policy Cycle and the Eightfold Path of Policy Analysis, students will develop a thorough understanding of their issue.
 Beyond the aspect of problem solving, EnACT aims to cultivate in students a deeper understanding of the forces behind political discourse.
-Students will increase their political awareness and better understand the relationship between policy and politics.
+Students will increase their political awareness and better understand the relationship between policy and politics, while also participating in an activism project of their own.